Call Us

 Dr Campbell, one of the UK’s leading experts in alcohol addiction, said: “Priory has seen a 55% increase in enquiries in 2022 related to treatment for alcohol addiction.
 People have sought to self-medicate with alcohol for the cost of living crisis, stress, work insecurity, depression and anxiety.
 In January, there are the added pressures of Christmas debt, poor weather and going back to work.

 “Relationships may have seriously fractured over the holidays – couples have been cooped up together, or struggling with children and elderly parents.
 The new year can bring many difficult emotions to the surface.
 Lots of people who work ‘hybrid’ are drinking like hell, at home and ‘under the radar’.
-It’s difficult to hide your drinking habits when at work but at home, and especially if you don’t need to drive, people are drinking much more.
+It’s difficult to hide your drinking habits when you're at work but at home, and especially if you don’t need to drive, people are drinking much more.

-“So Dry January is a reckoning of sorts for people, and that is a very good thing.
+“So Dry January is a reckoning of sorts for people, and that's a very good thing.
 Yes, some people will ‘white knuckle’ it until February, but, for very many more, they will reassess their relationship with alcohol and start 2023 with a far more mindful approach.
 Some will quit altogether.”

 Damp January, which has been around for some years, is regarded by some as a back-up plan if they can’t stay alcohol-free for 31 days.
-The Urban Dictionary says it’s a ‘lesser version of Dry January for those with less willpower or need to celebrate special events or just want a drink’.
+The Urban Dictionary says it’s a "lesser version of Dry January for those with less willpower or need to celebrate special events or just want a drink".

 Dr Campbell says: “Forget Damp January.
 Dry January is a period for pause when you can reset your relationship with alcohol.
 So many people I see have let their drinking creep up on them, from one bottle a night to two or three.
 They habitually order wine or beer online in significant quantities.
 Some hide it from partners by keeping it in the boot of the car.
 So stepping back and experiencing the very real benefits of an alcohol-free month is so important - from sleeping better, to financial savings, to weight loss, to better mood, and improved skin, lower blood pressure and reduced diabetes risks – the benefits are enormous.”